- Course Code:

 - Full Year

-PrerequisitesCompletion of a first-year Hindi course or spoken competence/advanced competence in Urdu or a structurally-cognate South Asian language (ie, Punjabi, Gujarati).
+PrerequisitesCompletion of a Hindi course or spoken competence/advanced competence in Urdu or a structurally-cognate South Asian language (ie, Punjabi, Gujarati).

 Objectives and learning outcomes of the course